Iran airs video with 2 French citizens accused of spying

 Iran, which long has used detained Westerners as bargaining chips in negotiations, previously has offered no public evidence to support the spying accusations.

+The developments come as Iran is roiled by weeks of protests over the death of 22-year-old Mahsa Amini, who died in police custody after being detained by the country’s morality police.

+The outpouring of anger in Iran — largely led by young women and directed at the government’s male leadership — has created a seminal moment for the country, spurring some of the largest and boldest protests against the country’s Islamic leadership seen in years.

-The clips also resembled other videos of Tehran has forced prisoners to make.
+The clips out Thursday resembled other videos of Tehran has forced prisoners to make.
 In 2020, one report suggested authorities over the last decade had aired at least 355 coerced confessions.

 In the clips, Kohler wears a headscarf and purportedly describes herself as an “intelligence and operation agent of French foreign security service.”
 Paris purportedly says: “Our goals in French foreign security service is put pressure on Iran’s government.”